How Can I Get My Child's Text Messages Sent To My Phone?

 5. On your iPhone, go to Settings > Messages > Text Message Forwarding.

-Setting up text message forwarding on Android
+Setting up forwarding on Android

 Using third-party messaging apps